AlteredAdmin/Disk-Filler/README.md

 # Disk Filler

-## :warning: Use With Caution ⚠️

 This repository contains a set of scripts designed to fill a disk to a specified percentage with dummy files.
 These tools can be useful for testing disk performance, recovery from full disk scenarios, or other system administration tasks.

+## :warning: Warning Use With Caution ⚠️
+These scripts will manipulate the disk space by creating large dummy files. **Use them with caution** on non-critical systems or environments where data loss is acceptable.

 ## Scripts Included

 - `Disk-Filler.py`: Python script for filling a disk.
 - `Disk-Filler.sh`: Bash script for filling or emptying a disk.
 - `Disk-Filler.ps1`: PowerShell script for similar purposes.

-## Warning

-These scripts will manipulate the disk space by creating large dummy files. **Use them with caution** on non-critical systems or environments where data loss is acceptable.

 ## Usage